SantoriniDave.com

 Hiking trail from Fira to Oia.

-If you do decide to go to Skaros Rock this is where you turn off (down to the left).
+If you decide to go to Skaros Rock this is where you turn off (down to the left).
 Stay to the right to continue to Oia.
-This is the only access path for Skaros Rock so you’d take this one even if walking Oia to Fira.
+This is the only access path for Skaros Rock so you’d take this turn-off even if walking Oia to Fira.

 Fira to Oia Walk